Variational optimization algorithms for uniform matrix product states: Test Cases and Comparison

 Lastly we discuss and compare the performance of the \textit{sequential} and \textit{parallel} algorithms for multi-site unit cells presented in \Sec{sec:MS_VUMPS}.
 As the two methods differ in their convergence with the number of iterations, as well as in the computational effort for each iteration of updating the entire unit cell, we compare the rate of convergence with absolute computing time $t$ in seconds.
 To that end we only time operations that are absolutely necessary for each algorithm, i.e.\ we do not time measurements, data storage etc. We further start from the same (random) initial state and keep the bond dimension fixed throughout the entire simulation for both methods to make the simulations as comparable as possible.
 All calculations are performed using a non-parallelized MATLAB implementation on a single core of a standard laptop CPU.

 We find that in general for gapped systems, the sequential approach outperforms the parallel approach, while in critical systems no definite statement about better performance can be made.
 There are instances where one algorithm takes substantially longer than the other to reach the regime of monotonous convergence, but such cases are rare and strongly depend on the model and initial state.
-In \Fig{fig:seq_vs_par} we show two extreme examples of such behavior for the critical Hubbard model \eqref{eq:HUB_Ham} with $U=5$ and $D=65$ and a $N=2$ site unit cell.
-In the left plot the sequential approach is clearly more efficient than the parallel approach, while in the right plot the opposite is the case.
-The only difference between those two cases is the chosen initial state.
-Overall both approaches however generally show comparable performance, with the sequential approach appearing to be slightly more stable and reliable in the cases we considered.

-Once both algorithms are in the monotonous regime, convergence speed in terms of absolute computing time is also similar, with the sequential approach generally taking longer for each iteration, but the parallel approach generally requiring more iterations to reach convergence.
+Once both algorithms are in the monotonous regime, convergence speed in terms of absolute computing time is similar, with the sequential approach generally taking longer for each iteration, but the parallel approach generally requiring more iterations to reach convergence.
+Overall both approaches thus generally show comparable performance, with the sequential approach appearing to be slightly more stable and reliable in the cases we considered. \Fig{fig:seq_vs_par} shows examples for two gapped and two gapless systems.